nkh/ftl/README_ftl.md

-rg       - to locate files containing a specific text fzf      - to locate file and to present a picker awk, sed, numfmt, sponge, ... fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool ... xdotool, wmctrl divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ...
+rg       - to locate files containing a specific text fzf      - to locate file and to present a picker awk, sed, numfmt, sponge, ... fzf-tmux, fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool ... xdotool, wmctrl divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ...

 ##installation

-ftl is a single script, put it in the PATH, install the dependencies and run.
+ftl is a single script, put it in the PATH, install the dependencies *TODO package dependencies* and run.

 ##Display